Lolita, beloved killer whale who had been in captivity, has died, Miami Seaquarium says

 In a Facebook post, the Miami Seaquarium said she died from what was believed to be a renal condition.

+"Alongside the many Miamians who grew up visiting her, the generations of activists around the world that were inspired by her story, and the caretakers who remained dedicated to her until the end - today, we say our final goodbye to our beloved Toki," Miami-Dade Mayor Daniella Levine Cava said in a written statement.
+"Our collective wish was to see Toki in her native waters and we are heartbroken to learn of this sudden loss."

-Lolita is believed to be at least 57 years old, making her the oldest killer whale living in captivity.
+Lolita was believed to be at least 57 years old, making her the oldest killer whale living in captivity.

 She was caught on Aug.
 8, 1970, in Penn Cove, Puget Sound in Seattle, Washington when she was about 4 years old.
 She was later sold to the Miami Seaquarium.
 When she first arrived, she lived alongside another orca named Hugo for about 10 years, but he died in 1980.